Social Upliftment with Organic Food Growing.

 Helping communities to grow food is probably the best possible way to assist with the problems associated with poverty.

 Malibongwe pre primary school is an example of successful organic food gardening.
-The school had been encountering severe problems providing their children with enough to eat.
+The preschool had been encountering severe problems providing their children with enough to eat.
 Many of the children were from poor families.

 The Malibongwe garden reduced the school's food costs to virtually nil.
 Even without the other benefits like an improved natural environment and the obvious educational applications of watching just how plants grow, that is a success story.
 The community member most involved with the project at Malibongwe pre primary went on to establish a successful vegetable garden of their own with the knowledge acquired from assisting Positive Cycle to establish the Malibongwe garden.